SchneiderCode/PetaLibrary_Training/training.md

 </div>

+### Active Tier

+PetaLibrary active allocations are the most performant PetaLibrary tier (please note that performant is a relative term – our parallel scratch filesystem will outperform any PetaLibrary tier).
+The underlying hardware is configured to be suitable for direct compute access, and as such is accessible from all compute environments (Alpine, Blanca, Open OnDemand).

+### Archive Tier

+PetaLibrary archive allocations are configured to maximize data integrity over performance.
+As such, archive allocations are not accessible from compute nodes, but can be accessed interactively on login nodes.

+### Active + Archive Tier

+The PetaLibrary active+archive is a means of automatically replicating your data across our active and archive PetaLibrary tiers.
+Rather than purchase an active and archive allocation and synchronizing data between the two, you can purchase the active+archive tier, and we will manage the replication for you.
+With this type of allocation, you have full access to the active tier only, and we manage replicating data to the archive tier for you.

+### Archive + DR

+Although the Archive allocation tier is robust, all current allocations within this tier are hosted in a single location.
+In the event of a disaster at this location, we cannot guarantee the safety of this data.
+To add an extra layer of protection, we offer the Archive + DR (Disaster Recovery) tier.
+The Archive + DR tier offers the same benefits as the Archive tier in addition to a monthly backup of the data to an offsite location.
+The backup process and any needed restoration efforts will be managed entirely by CURC staff.

 ---

-## Data Recovery
+### Data Recovery

 A PetaLibrary active or archive allocation is a single copy of your data that is not backed up.
 PetaLibrary can be a component of a good backup strategy, but for data that cannot be replaced, an active or archive PetaLibrary should not be the only copy.
-While the PetaLibrary active+archive and archive+DR (DR=disaster recovery) tiers provide additional redundancy for your data, please remember (as stated in the [PetaLibrary Terms of Service](https://www.colorado.edu/rc/resources/petalibrary/tos)) it is the sole responsiblity of the allocation onwer to ensure critical data are backed up.
+While the PetaLibrary active+archive and archive+DR (DR=disaster recovery) tiers provide additional redundancy for your data, please remember it is the sole responsiblity of the allocation onwer to ensure critical data are backed up ([PetaLibrary Terms of Service](https://www.colorado.edu/rc/resources/petalibrary/tos)).

 > [!TIP]